nasa-gibs/worldview/doc/data_download.md

 *Note*: This feature exclusively uses the Common Metadata Repository and is of no use for datasets stored elsewhere.

 Each layer in Worldview can be mapped to a data product found in the CMR.
-In the layer configurtion, use the *product* attribute and provide the identifier that will be used for the downloadable product.
+In the layer configuration, use the *product* attribute and provide the identifier that will be used for the downloadable product.

 Each *product* is defined in the *products* section, keyed by identifier.
 An example follows below: